rajeshwari02112005/IBM-project/README.md

 1. City Analysis – Insights about crime, accidents, and overall safety for a given city.
 2. Citizen Services Assistance – Answers citizen queries about public services, government policies, and civic issues.

+Tech Stack:
+- Python
+- Hugging Face Transformers
+- Google Colab (for deployment and ease of use)

+Deployment:
+This project is designed to run seamlessly in Google Colab, ensuring quick setup and minimal configuration.
+Users can clone the repository and launch the assistant directly from the notebook interface.

+use case: